 Modern slavery is an umbrella term for situations in which a person is forcibly or subtly controlled by an individual or a group, for the purpose of exploitation.
 Modern slavery can happen in a variety of ways, such as forced labour, child labour, human trafficking, debt slavery, deceptive recruiting for labour and/or services, and exploitation of minimum wage requirements.

 We have a zero-tolerance approach to modern slavery and we are committed to tackling modern slavery throughout our supply chains, consistent with our disclosure obligations under the Modern Slavery Act 2018 (Cth).

-In June 2021, our Group submitted our inaugural Modern Slavery Statement to the Commonwealth Government in line with our reporting requirements under the Modern Slavery Act 2018.
+In June 2023, our Group submitted our third Modern Slavery Statement to the Commonwealth Government in line with our reporting requirements under the Modern Slavery Act 2018.
 Our statement outlines the steps we’ve taken to date to mitigate modern slavery risks across our supply chains, while also detailing the actions we plan to take in the future as we continue to assess and address modern slavery risks.

 Together these documents reflect our commitment to mitigating modern slavery risk, which in 2018 – according to the Global Slavery Index – impacted over 40.3 million people globally, including at least 15,000 people in Australia who were living in conditions of modern slavery.

 Energy underpins our lives; it heats our homes, powers our economy, and charges our phones.
 As a leading energy infrastructure company we’re committed to providing our customers with reliable, affordable, and sustainable energy.

 Our 2022 Sustainability Report outlines our activities and achievements for that year, including: